William punches the air as Aston Villa win in Champions League

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Football fan the Prince of Wales punched the air as Aston Villa beat Club Brugge to qualify for the Champions League quarter-finals.
+The Prince of Wales told journalists he would “see you in Paris” after he watched Aston Villa qualify for the Champions League quarter-finals.

 William watched his beloved team secure a convincing 3-0 victory in the Champions League’s last 16 from the stands at Villa Park in Birmingham.